 - When removing or installing the battery, do not allow the battery terminals to touch any metal parts of the machine. - Do not allow metal tools to short between the battery terminals and metal parts of the machine. - 1.
-Park the machine on a level surface and disengage the blade-control switch. - Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Park the machine on a level surface and disengage the blade-control switch. - 2.
+Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Raise the seat to access the battery. - 4.
-Disconnect the negative (black) ground cable from the battery post (Figure 51).
+Disconnect the negative (black) ground cable from the battery post (Figure 49).